junkerm/specmate/documentation/specmate-quick-start.md

 If you want to delete all elements in the editor, you can press the *Clear* button located in the toolbar.
 When choosing the *Delete* tool you are able to remove certain elements from the model.
 When the tool is selected you can click the element you want to remove.
 You have the ability to reorder the elements in the editor when you select the *Move* tool from the toolbox.
-If there are any erorrs in the created model, Specmate will display them in the right panel.

 On the right side of the editor you can change the name of the model and add a description.
 You can also add a description for every node in the model.
 Under the column *Links & Actions* you can go back to the requirement, see the description of the requirment, for which you currently creating a model.
 Links to already generated test specifiactions are also shown.
 In the last column *Change History* you can view which user made changes to the graph.
+If there are any erorrs in the created model, Specmate will display them above the *Change History* column.

 ## Generating a Test-Case-Specification
 Specmate can automatically generate a Test-Case-Specification based on the created model.
 The name of the test case specifiaction is based on the creation date and time of the actual specification.